 In order to obtain FDA approval to market a new pharmaceutical product, we must demonstrate proof of safety and effectiveness in humans.
 To meet these requirements, we must conduct "adequate and well controlled" clinical studies.
 Conducting clinical studies is a lengthy, time-consuming, and expensive process.
 The length of time may vary substantially according to the type, complexity, novelty, and intended use of the product candidate, and often can be several years or more per study.
 Delays associated with products for which we are directly conducting clinical studies may cause us to incur additional operating expenses.
-The commencement and rate of completion of clinical studies; slower than expected rates of patient recruitment; failure to recruit a sufficient number of patients; modification of clinical studies; the lack of effectiveness during clinical studies; the emergence of unforeseen safety issues; delays, suspension, or termination of the clinical studies due to the ITB responsible for overseeing the study at a particular study site; and government or regulatory delays or "clinical holds" requiring suspension or termination of the studies.
+The commencement and rate of completion of clinical studies may be delayed by many factors, including, for example: inability to manufacture sufficient quantities of stable and qualified materials under cGMP, for use in clinical studies; slower than expected rates of patient recruitment; failure to recruit a sufficient number of patients; modification of clinical study protocols; changes in regulatory requirements for clinical studies; the lack of effectiveness during clinical studies; the emergence of unforeseen safety issues; delays, suspension, or termination of the clinical studies due to the ITB responsible for overseeing the study at a particular study site; and government or regulatory delays or "clinical holds" requiring suspension or termination of the studies.